phan/phan/README.md

 This branch of Phan depends on PHP 7.0.x and the [php-ast](https://github.com/nikic/php-ast) extension.
 Take a look at later versions of Phan for PHP 7.1+ support.

-* **Alternative Installation Methods**
+* **Alternative Installation Methods**<br />
-  See [Getting Started](https://github.com/etsy/phan/wiki/Getting-Started) for alternative methods of using Phan and details on how to configure Phan for your project.
+  See [Getting Started](https://github.com/etsy/phan/wiki/Getting-Started) for alternative methods of using Phan and details on how to configure Phan for your project.<br />
-* **Incrementally Strengthening Analysis**
+* **Incrementally Strengthening Analysis**<br />
-  Take a look at [Incrementally Strengthening Analysis](https://github.com/etsy/phan/wiki/Incrementally-Strengthening-Analysis) for some tips on how to slowly ramp up the strictness of the analysis as your code becomes better equipped to be analyzed.
+  Take a look at [Incrementally Strengthening Analysis](https://github.com/etsy/phan/wiki/Incrementally-Strengthening-Analysis) for some tips on how to slowly ramp up the strictness of the analysis as your code becomes better equipped to be analyzed. <br />
-* **Installing Dependencies**
+* **Installing Dependencies**<br />
   Take a look at [Installing Phan Dependencies](https://github.com/etsy/phan/wiki/Getting-Started#installing-phan-dependencies) for help getting Phan's dependencies installed on your system.

 # Features

-Phan is a static analyzer that looks for common issues and will verify type compatibility on various operations when type information is available or can be deduced.
-Phan does not make any serious attempt to understand flow control and narrow types based on conditionals.

 Phan is able to perform the following kinds of analysis.